giga-sec/gigaSec-Tech-Notes/README.md

 ---
 ## Quick Guide of navigating my notes

+**What is a `hyperlink`?**
+^--> Imagine a search engine, those underlined words will take you to the right website.
+That's basically what hyperlink is, it takes you to the note assigned to it.

 **Go to the home file first -> `3.
 Notes/+Home`**

 ^--> Just click the `hyperlinks` to your chosen content.